Central Bank of Bahrain: History

-It was established in 1973 as the Bahrain Monetary Agency, shortly after Bahrain gained its independence from the United Kingdom.
+It was established in 1973 as the Bahrain Monetary Agency, shortly after Bahrain gained its independence from the United Kingdom, replacing the Bahrain Currency Board that had been created in 1965.
 The bank also houses a coin and currency museum with collections dating back to 653 AD.

 The Bank on April 29, 2022 announced new regulations containing rules regarding equity-based crowdfunding and financing-based crowdfunding and are covered under Crowdfunding Platform Operators Module (Module CFP).
-Module CFP will be found under CBB Rule book - Volume 5: Type 7 – Ancillary Service Providers.
+Module CFP will be found under CBB Rule book – Volume 5: Type 7 – Ancillary Service Providers.

 The current Central Bank of Bahrain governor is Rasheed Al Maraj.
 In November 2014, he decided to further develop the kingdom's growing insurance sector.
 He acknowledged the necessity for the Central Bank to co-operate with the insurance market to support the insurance sector, also insisting on the insurance firms' obligations to fulfill their social responsibility.
 The Central Bank governor is the chairman of the board of directors of the Bahrain Bourse.